 Don’t worry, you don’t need to become a gym-junkie overnight.
 But adding a few strength training exercises into your routine will go a long way toward improving your overall running performance and preventing injuries.

 Most of these exercises don’t require any equipment, so you can do them in the comfort of your home or garden and begin to measure the impact of strength training on your running straight away.

 Starting off with the infamous squat.
 A squat is a multi-joint exercise that predominantly works the hamstrings, hips, quadriceps and glutes.
 From side squats, to squat jumps, to squats with weights, there are all manner of variations which are guaranteed to help propel you when running.

-If you’re just starting out with strength training, then we’d recommend doing these as a bodyweight exercise.
+If you’re just starting out with strength training, then we’d recommend doing these as a bodyweight exercise, and they make for a fantastic leg exercise for runners to do at home.
 Make sure to keep your back straight and don’t let your knees extend over your toes, brace your core and keep your chest up.
 For ultimate results, try to squeeze as many muscles as possible.

 Don’t worry if you’re hobbling down the stairs the morning after your first set of squats – this is normal.

 Plank is the ultimate full body strength exercise and you’ll be amazed how much you can get a sweat on while remaining static.
 From side planks, to forearm planks, to knee to elbow planks, they’re an exercise that constantly gets results (and that you can do anywhere, anytime).